BeccaN/trunk-cards/NOTES.md

 - [ ] Views use partials if appropriate

 TODO:
-* create two index views for front and back of cards
-* card creation is optional? - custom setter method that checks if blank? then skips and saves the rest.

 * go through all Rails lessons backwards, add what feels necessary, DRY up whatever I possibly can
-* create scope order categories by total groups

-* add category search filter
 * beautify all pages
     * welcome
     * login